Alyas Batman en Robin

 Alyas Batman en Robin (lit.
-Alias Batman and Robin) is a 1991 Filipino musical-comedy film which spoofs the titular superheroes from DC Comics, Batman and Robin.
+Alias Batman and Robin) is a 1991 Filipino musical-comedy superhero parody film based on the titular superheroes from DC Comics, Batman and Robin.
 It stars Joey de Leon as Batman, Rene Requiestas as the Joker, Dawn Zulueta as Angelique Legarda, Vina Morales as Vina, de Leon's son Keempee as Robin, and Panchito as the Penguin.
-Several songs in the film use melodies taken from other pop songs such as "At the Hop", Bird Dog and "Surfin' Safari".
+Several songs in the film use melodies taken from other early rock and roll staples such as "At the Hop", "Bird Dog", "Lucille", and "Surfin' Safari".

-Originally produced by Viva Films, the film was delayed from its original release in early 1989 when King Features objected to the use of their characters' names and costumes.
-The film was eventually produced and released on April 6, 1991, albeit by Viva Film's rival studio, Regal Films.
+Originally produced by Viva Films, the film was delayed from its original release in early 1989 when Warner Bros. objected to the use of their characters' names and costumes.
+The film was eventually produced and released on April 6, 1991 by Viva Film's rival studio, Regal Films.